Book Recommendations

 The Starless Sea by Erin Morgenstern (2019)

 Fiction.
-Categories: fantasy
+Categories: fantasy adventure

 Recommendation: I thought this book was ok, and clearly some people love it, but I’m not sure what characteristics would make me recommend this book to someone.